robsel118/RobertSeligmann/content/resume/jobs/Fujitsu/index.md

 ---

 - Developed an interactive visualization tool using D3.js and Vue.js.
-- Interfaced with the client on a weekly basis, providing updates on the project and defining the next tasks and requirements.
+- Interfaced with the client on a weekly basis, providing updates on the project, and defining the next tasks and requirements.
 - Communicated information and priorities during daily morning standup meetings, and managed the project using SCRUM.
 - Manually tested the tool using different datasets to validate the product requirements.